top of page

 The child is the active agent in their own learning.

-This statement may seem obvious, and few teachers would make a toddler sit still and listen.
-But as children get older, most schools emphasize the body of knowledge to be transmitted rather than the student’s process of discovery.
+As children get older, most schools emphasize the body of knowledge to be transmitted rather than the student’s process of discovery.
 At Peregrine School, young children propel their own learning through play.
 As they get older, project based learning enables students to explore curricula in the disciplines in active and personal ways.

 Group work with expert teachers